lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 MB shall contain all of the corresponding public keys and ciphertexts.
 ~~~

-The main difference between the Composite KEM combiner and the ETSI CatKDF combiner is that CatKDF makes the more conservative choice to bind the public keys and ciphertexts of both components, while Composite KEM follows the analysis presented in [X-Wing] that while preserving the security properties of the traditional component requires binding the public key and ciphertext of the traditional component, it is not necessary to do so for ML-KEM thanks to the rejection sampling step of the Fujisaki-Okamoto transform.
+The main difference between the Composite ML-KEM combiner and the ETSI CatKDF combiner is that CatKDF makes the more conservative choice to bind the public keys and ciphertexts of both components, while Composite ML-KEM follows the analysis presented in [X-Wing] that while preserving the security properties of the traditional component requires binding the public key and ciphertext of the traditional component, it is not necessary to do so for ML-KEM thanks to the rejection sampling step of the Fujisaki-Okamoto transform.

 Additionally, ETSI CatKDF can be instantiated with either HMAC [RFC2104], KMAC [SP.800-185] or HKDF [RFC5869] as KDF.
 Using HMAC aligns with some of the KDF variants in this specification, but not the ones that use SHA3.